 Taxi meters

 The Passenger Transportation Act (Act) authorizes the Passenger Transportation Board (Board) to set rules, policies, and licence terms and conditions for taxi meter use and standards.
-This page provides information about taxi meter types and usage in BC and includes links to other taxi meter resources.
+This page provides information about taxi meter types and usage in B.C. and includes links to other taxi meter resources.

 Taxi meters help to ensure transparency regarding rates, especially to passengers, and the Board’s taxi meter requirements ensure that drivers and passengers are protected.
-The Board’s Rates Rule – Taxi Meters Rule details requirements for the use of all taxi meters in BC, including accuracy and testing standards.
+The Board’s Rates Rule – Taxi Meters Rule details requirements for the use of all taxi meters in B.C., including accuracy and testing standards.

 Relevant legislation